NCATSTranslator/Translator-All/index.md

 ---
-title: "NCATS Biomedical Data Translator tools registry"
+title: "NCATS Translator tools registry"
 ---

 This repository contains references and documentation for the prototypes produced for the [**NCATS Biomedical Data Translator**](https://ncats.nih.gov/translator).

-Documentation of the **Translator Architecture** can be found at https://github.com/NCATSTranslator/TranslatorArchitecture
+Documentation of the **Translator Architecture** can be found at [github.com/NCATSTranslator/TranslatorArchitecture](https://github.com/NCATSTranslator/TranslatorArchitecture)

 ## Translator tools